andismith/dev-tool-secrets/secret/editing-incrementing-css-values.md

 <p>If you have an element which you need to modify the margin, padding, width or height for, you can use the cursor keys to increment/decrement the size.
 Simply use the up and down cursor keys to increment/decrement by a unit of 1.</p>

-<p class="chrome firefox safari">In Chrome, Firefox and Safari you can increment/decrement by a unit of 10 by holding the "Shift" key whilst pressing the up and down cursor keys; and you can increment/decrement by a unit of 0.1 hold the "Alt" key whilst pressing the up and down cursor keys.</p>
+<p class="firebug chrome firefox safari">In Chrome, Firefox and Safari you can increment/decrement by a unit of 10 by holding the "Shift" key whilst pressing the up and down cursor keys; and you can increment/decrement by a unit of 0.1 hold the "Alt" key whilst pressing the up and down cursor keys.</p>

-<p class="chrome safari">In Chrome and Safari, you can also increment/decrement by a unit of 100 by holding down the "Shift" key whilst pressing Page-Up and Page-Down.</p>
+<p class="firebug chrome safari">In Chrome and Safari, you can also increment/decrement by a unit of 100 by holding down the "Shift" key whilst pressing Page-Up and Page-Down.</p>

 <p>These shortcuts are especially helpful when you are unsure of exactly what the correct size should be.</p>